learncloudsec/azure_scripts/README.md

 # Some scripts to help with the management of Azure.
 Initially these are PowerShell, though Azure CLI may follow.

-To use them, populate 'azure_users' with desired users, and 'azure_passes' with desired creds.
+## Usage
+### ResetAzureADPasswords.ps1
+Reset Passwords changes all user passwords as specified in the text files.
+To use: -

+Populate 'azure_users' with desired users.
+These users should already exist in AzureAD - this script does not create users.
+Populate 'azure_passes' with desired passwords.
+These passes may need to meet complexity requirements.
 Be very careful with these files.

-Reset Passwords changes all user passwords as specified in the text files.
-Create and destroy resource groups makes the groups with appropriate permissions, and allows automated wiping at the end of the lab.
+### CreateResourceGroups.ps1
+Creates resource groups named after (existing) AzureAD users names in 'azure_users.txt'.
+It sets each user as 'Contributer' of the resource group named after them.
+It tags all resource groups to aid with management.

+### DestroyResourceGroups.ps1
+Destroys all *tagged* resource groups - this is intended to limit the scope of this script to only the groups created by the above resource group.